 Standard Terms of Engagement

-These Terms of Engagement (“terms”) will apply to all services that Clark Boyce (“we”, “our” or “us”) provides to clients unless otherwise agreed in writing.
+These Terms of Engagement (“terms” ) will apply to all services that Clark Boyce (“we”, “our” or “us” ) provides to clients (“you” or “your” ) unless otherwise agreed in writing.

 2. Services and role

 These services will be as agreed between us from time to time.
+Our ability to provide services will be dependent upon our having fully complied with obligations under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (“AML/CFT”).
+Until such time as the requirements of Customer Due Diligence or, if required, enhanced Customer Due Diligence is fully completed, we will not be able to act for you or accept your instructions.
+We will do everything we can to assist you in completing these requirements.
 Our duties are owed only to our client(s) and any advice given is for the benefit of that or those client(s) alone.
 All services provided will be carried out in accordance with applicable laws and the rules of professional conduct of the New Zealand Law Society.

-Our services will not include providing you with investment, financial or tax advice but we will, if you so request, assist you in obtaining such advice.
+Our services will never include providing you with investment or financial advice, and unless we specifically advise on it, tax advice, but we will, if you so request, assist you in obtaining such advice.
 We are only qualified to advise on New Zealand law.
-If we do assist you on matters governed by foreign law, we do so on the basis we are not responsible in relation to your position under that law whether or not we have obtained foreign law advice on your behalf.
+If we do assist you on matters governed by foreign law, we do so on the basis we are not responsible in relation to your position under that law and whether or not we have obtained foreign law advice on your behalf.

 When we have fulfilled your instructions our retainer with you will end.

-We will hold in confidence all information concerning you or your affairs that we acquire during the course of our acting for you.
-We will not disclose any of this information to any other person except as:
+Except to the extent we are required to comply with the legislative requirements of AML/CFT, we will hold in confidence all information concerning you.
+However, any information relating to your affairs that we acquire during the course of our acting for you will be kept entirely in confidence.
+In all circumstances, we will not disclose any of this information to any other person except as:

 (a) Authorised by you; or